Category: Hoof care

 Step 4: Draw a line where the toe should end:

 I was mistaken earlier in saying this is one gloved finger width in front of the point of breakover.
 The toe should fall just beyond the point of breakover.
 There doesn’t seem to be a fixed measurement here, but one gloved finger width might be a good maximum.
-Since we want the white line area to be tight, it’s counterproductive to let the toe get long and stretched.
+Since this protocol calls for the white line area to be tight, it’s counterproductive to let the toe get long and stretched.

 Step 5: Analyze your horse’s hoof: